yahoo/elide-doc/pages/guide/08-filters.md

                         .build();
 ```

-The method `withJoinFilterDialect` enables a filter dialect that supports [joined filter expressions](#joined-filters).
+The method `withJoinFilterDialect` enables a filter dialect that supports [joined filter expressions](#joined-filters) by adding it to the
+list of supported join filter dialects.

-The method `withSubqueryFilterDialect` enables a filter dialect that supports [disjoint filter expressions](#disjoint-filters).
+The method `withSubqueryFilterDialect` enables a filter dialect that supports [disjoint filter expressions](#disjoint-filters) by adding
+it to the list of supported subquery filter dialects.

 # Adding New Dialects